Greece Moments Greece Moments

 Griechische Inseln Fähre Kavala Limnos

-➲ To the ferry booking with Ferryhopper*
+➲ Book a ferry with Ferryhopper*

-Getting around on Lesvos
+Getting Around on Lesvos

 Lesvos mietwagen fortbewegung lesbos

-➲ Book your rental car here*
+➲ Book a rental car for the island*

-Intercity Bus – The bus network of Lesvos
+Intercity Bus – The Bus Network of Lesvos

 The island also has a well-developed bus network.
-You can therefore cover short distances without a rental car.
-The prices for a bus ride are very reasonable.
+This means you can cover short distances even without a rental car.
+Bus fares are very affordable, as is typical for the region.
 The trip from Petra to Molyvos costs less than one euro.
-From Mytilene to Molyvos the bus takes about 1.5 hours, for which a fair 7.50 € are charged.
+The bus takes about 1.5 hours from Mytilini to Molyvos, and the fare is a reasonable €7.50.

 Lesvos bergdörfer lesbos